 • Internal dashboards built without full dev teams.

-• AI-assisted design-to-code workflows.
+• AI‑assisted design‑to‑code workflows with automated optimisation checks.

 • Hybrid approaches: combining low-code with custom JavaScript frameworks.